xiaohanchi/COCA/README.md

   dosage.comb = list(A = c(300, 300, 200), B = c(300, 200, 300)),
   eff.null = 0.25, eff.alt.SOC = 0.25, eff.alt.A = 0.35,
   eff.alt.B = 0.35, eff.alt.AB = 0.55, period.effect = c(0.1, 0.2, 0.3),
-  alpha.level = 0.10, alpha.max = 0.20, fsr.level = 0.05, tsr.level = 0.80, n.simu = 100
+  alpha.level = 0.10, alpha.max = 0.20, fsr.level = 0.05, tsr.level = 0.80,
+  prior.sample = 1e4, seed = 123, n.simu = 1000
 )
 ```

-`n.simu` is set to 100 for illustration.
-For more accurate calibration,
+For more accurate calibration, consider increasing `prior.sample` to
-consider using a larger value, such as 10000, though this may require
+$10^6$ and setting `n.simu` to $10^4$, though this may require
 additional computation time.
-If the power does not reach the target,
+If the power or success rate do not reach
-increase `n.stage2` and repeat the process.
+the target, increase `n.stage2` and repeat the process.

 Once the optimal `n.stage2` is found, run simulations to get the
 operating characteristics of the COCA design with the calibrated